Nadar123/Matrix/README.md

 npm run dev
 ```

+# Second option:

+# Start the backend

+cd backend
+npm start

+# In a new terminal window, start the frontend

+cd ../frontend
+npm start

 The frontend server will be running on http://localhost:3000 and the backend server will be running on http://localhost:8080 (or whatever ports you have configured).

 Setting Up the Proxy Server